magicctf/webpage-source/magicctf/content.md

 **Mods by stu.**
 3d_armor_sfinv was left idle.
 Provides armor to protect the player from taking damage.
 A popular and well known mod.
-If you want to look at it's documentation, visit MT Forum : [deadlink](mt forum) Was slightly modified by LMD to add Galvorn Armor, add magical protection and alter Mithril Armor textures.
+If you want to look at it's documentation, visit MT Forum : [3D Armor Modpack](https://forum.minetest.net/viewtopic.php?t=4654)
+Was slightly modified by LMD to add Galvorn Armor, add magical protection and alter Mithril Armor textures.
 Some stats were tweaked, too, and a "Wear" label was added, showing the player how much his armor will last.

-__I unfortunately had to disable the preview as I couldn't get it to work with MT texture modifiers...__
+__Fun fact : In order to create Mithril & Galvorn Armor Textures, I wrote a littl' Java Helper...__

-Hudbars & Mana(hudbars, mana)
+HUD bars & Mana(hudbars, mana)
 -----------------------------

 **Mods by Wuzzy.**
 Improves hudbar look.
 A mana bar is added, too.
-If you want to look at it's documentation, visit MT Forum : [deadlink](mt forum)
+If you want to look at it's documentation, visit MT Forum : [HUD bars Mod](https://forum.minetest.net/viewtopic.php?t=11153), [Mana Mod](https://forum.minetest.net/viewtopic.php?f=9&t=11154).

 Sprint(sprint)
 --------------

 **Mod by GunshipPenguin.**
 Adds a sprint bar.
 Allows you to sprint while pressing E if you have enough stamina.
 Was slightly modified to make it compatible with potions.
+MT Forum Reference : [Sprint Mod](https://forum.minetest.net/viewtopic.php?f=11&t=965)

 Kill History(deathlist)